mobxjs/mobx/docs/refguide/create-transformer.md

 Let's take closer look at the life of an imaginary example box#3.

-1. The first time box#3 is passed by `map` to `serializeBox`, the serializeBox transformation is executed and an entry containing box#3 and it's serialized representation is added to the internal memoization table of `serializeBox`.
+1. The first time box#3 is passed by `map` to `serializeBox`, the serializeBox transformation is executed and an entry containing box#3 and its serialized representation is added to the internal memoization table of `serializeBox`.
 2. Imagine that another box is added to the `store.boxes` list.
 This would cause the `serializeState` function to re-compute, resulting in a complete remapping of all the boxes.
 However, all the invocations of `serializeBox` will now return their old values from the memoization tables since their transformation functions didn't (need to) run again.
 3. Secondly, if somebody changes a property of box#3 this will cause the application of the `serializeBox` to box#3 to re-compute, just like any other reactive function in MobX.
-Since the transformation will now produce a new json object based on box#3, all observers of that specific transformation will be forced to run again as well.
+Since the transformation will now produce a new Json object based on box#3, all observers of that specific transformation will be forced to run again as well.
-The `serializeState` transformation in this case.
+That's the `serializeState` transformation in this case.
 `serializeState` will now produce a new value in turn and map all the boxes again.
 But except for box#3, all other boxes will be returned from the memoization table.
 4. Finally, if box#3 is removed from `store.boxes`, `serializeState` will compute again.
 But since it will no longer be using the application of `serializeBox` to box#3,